 Male betta fish are solitary creatures who prefer to guard a territory against other male betta fish.
 Male betta fish are more aggressive and will have more damaging fights compared to female betta fish territorial disputes.
 Remember to avoid putting two male betta fish together in the same tank.
 They are known as Siamese Fighting Fish for a reason.

-Male betta fish can thrive living alone.
+Male betta fish can thrive in living alone.
 It will not mind other fish that it will not consider a threat.
 Seeing other species of fish will provide some activity for your betta fish to prevent it from being bored or lonely.
-It will also give you more action to look at inside your fish tank.
+It will also give you more action to look inside your fish tank.

 Related: Do Fish Get Sad When Other Fish Die?